Owner and Director

 Education: Florida State University

 As CEO since 2014, Steve Koonin oversees all business, financial, and strategic operations of the Atlanta Hawks Basketball Club and State Farm Arena and represents the owners as the head of the organization.
 Under Koonin’s leadership, State Farm became the new naming-rights partner for the team’s venue; following a $192.5 million renovation, the rechristened State Farm Arena was named Best New Concert Venue by Pollstar in 2020, and the Hawks ranked first in the NBA for Overall Game Experience.
 The team also built a state-of-the-art practice and training facility at the Emory Sports Medicine Complex in Brookhaven.
 An Atlanta native and a veteran of the entertainment and marketing industries, Koonin previously served as president of Turner Entertainment Networks.
-He’s also on the executive committee of the Metro Atlanta Chamber.

 Education: University of Georgia